Active Whitening Charcoal Toothpaste

 Rinsability proves to be just as impressive with all sooty washing away cleanly.

-Employing the right brushing techniques will ensure your mouth stays fresh for hours on end.
+Employing the proper brushing techniques will ensure your mouth stays fresh for hours on end.

 $9.90 at Amazon.com